Physical Singles Sales – Part 4

 Children of the World – 10,000

-The Disco turn took by the Bee Gees from 1974 paid of big time in singles sales.
-This period flagship Jive Talkin’ sold close to 2 million copies while hitting the top spot in the US.
+The Disco turn taken by the Bee Gees from 1974 paid off big time in singles sales.
+During this period, their flagship Jive Talkin’ sold close to 2 million copies while hitting the top spot in the US.
 More than selling well on its own, it paved the way to subsequent singles.

 Everything they released, including non-European singles, started to move past half a million units.
 Both LPs Main Course and Children of the World fully enjoyed those hits with big equivalent album sales.

-In total, the band crossed the 30 million mark in physical singles sales in that era, completely breaking the idea of the Bee Gees getting big only thanks to Saturday Night Fever.
+In total, the band crossed the 30 million mark in physical singles sales in during that era, completely breaking the idea of the Bee Gees becoming big thanks only to Saturday Night Fever.